 Quality assurance isn’t a single step, method, or tactic.
 Quality assurance involves many different methods performed ongoing for flaw prevention.
-The end goal is process improvement of product development and quality management, such that any flaws are reduced significantly if not completely.
+The end goal is continuous process improvement of product development and quality management, such that any flaws are reduced significantly if not completely.

-Quality control (QC)
+Quality Control (QC)

 The primary focus of quality control is the product.

 Despite product teams best efforts, supported by quality assurance helping hew to good processes, some flaws manage to slip by undetected.
 When the product is finally complete, it’s time for quality control to step in.

 Quality control is the final line in the medical device manufacturing process.
 Quality control checks whether the soon-to-be delivered product is actually free of flaws.
 If it is, then you can be more confident in its success.
 If it’s not, you can feel relief knowing your quality control team found a defect before a patient experienced one.

 Quality Assurance vs. Quality Control Roles in the Medical Device Industry